jon-acker/dpc-workshop/README.md

 | He can't make it - and is not scheduled |
 | James is told booking cannot be taken   |

-Given courier Nick is 10 miles away and available from 13:30 When James books the delivery from A1 to A2 for 13:00 Then James should receive confirmation of a 14:00 parcel pickup And the courier Nick should be schedule to delivery from A1 for 14:00
+Given courier Nick is in Utrech 10 miles from Amstedam away and available from 13:30 When James books the delivery from Amsterdam to Den Haag for 13:00 Then James should receive confirmation of a 14:00 parcel pickup And the courier Nick should be schedule to delivery from A1 for 14:00